Welcome to Year 4

 Homework is handed out each Friday and should be handed in each Wednesday.

-Your child will receive weekly spellings with space for them to practise each word five times.
-They will also receive either an English or maths piece of homework for them to complete, linked to their learning in class.
+Your child will receive weekly spellings.
+They will also receive either an English or Maths piece of homework for them to complete, linked to their learning in class.